ManuelPepe129/esame1-piano-studi-ManuelPepe129/README.md

 ## API Server

 - GET `/api/sessions/current`
-  - Description: Controlla che sia avvenuto il login.
+  - Description: checks whether the user is logged in or not
   - Request body: _None_
   - Response:
     - `200 OK` (success)